Steve Ledford Woolard

 He was preceded in death by his parents, three sisters, three brothers, and two nieces.

-Steve is survived by his loving wife of 56 years, Jean, two daughters, Shan Woolard (Matt Gniewek) of Winston-Salem, NC; Jill Villarosa (Sam); and grandchildren, Emma and Nicholas Villarosa of Winter Garden, FL, Nicole Hursey (David), and Erin Gniewek of Raleigh, NC, and several nieces and nephews.
+Steve is survived by his loving wife of 56 years, Jean; two daughters, Shan Woolard (Matt Gniewek) of Winston-Salem, NC, and Jill Villarosa (Sam); and grandchildren, Emma and Nicholas Villarosa of Winter Garden, FL, and Nicole Hursey (David) and Erin Gniewek, who all reside in Raleigh, NC; and several nieces, nephews, and cousins.

 His daughters and grandchildren were the loves of his life.
 He supported his daughters in their academics, hobbies, and Girl Scouts.
 He loved playing card games with his grandchildren and being with them on beach trips and at Disney theme parks.

-Steve possessed an extraordinary ability to connect with others, defined by his qualities as a truly good listener.
+Steve possessed an extraordinary ability to connect with others, defined by his qualities as an excellent listener.
 He absorbed words with genuine care and attention, making everyone who spoke to him feel valued.
 This attentiveness fueled his brilliance as a conversationalist, engaging with grace, a quick wit, dry humor, and deep insight.
+A man of deep personal faith, he lived his Christian values daily and was a faithful attendee and deacon at First Christian Church in Asheville for many years.

 A funeral service will be held at Groce Funeral Home at Lake Julian on November 23 at 2 p.m.
 The family will receive guests immediately following the service until 4:30 p.m.
 The burial will be private.